 Digital Marketing for Insurance Agents: The Channel-by-Channel Playbook

 Digital marketing for insurance agents is the mix of online channels — a fast website, SEO, paid ads, social, email nurture, and now AI search — that turns strangers into booked appointments.
 The right mix depends on your line and budget.
-Most agents win fastest with paid lead campaigns plus disciplined follow-up, then compound with SEO and AI-search visibility.
+Most agents win fastest with paid lead campaigns plus disciplined follow-up, then compound with SEO and AI-search visibility, sequenced in a written plan.

 Search “digital marketing for insurance agents” and you’ll find the same listicle over and over: “12 tips,” “7 strategies,” a bulleted parade of channels with no guidance on which one to do first or which fits your line.
 That’s the gap this fills.
 Below isn’t a list of tactics — it’s the sequence and the tradeoffs, from an agency that runs these channels for agents every day.